 Exercising your rights

-As a data subject, you have the following rights under the GDPR, which this Policy and our use of Personal Data have been designed to uphold:
+As a data subject, you have the following rights under the UK GDPR, which this Policy and our use of Personal Data have been designed to uphold:

 - the right to be informed about our collection and use of Personal Data;

 - the right of access to the Personal Data we hold about you;

 - the right to rectification if any Personal Data we hold about you is inaccurate or incomplete;

 - the right to be forgotten – i.e. the right to ask us to delete any Personal Data we hold about you;

 - the right to restrict the processing of your Personal Data;

 - the right to data portability – i.e. obtaining a copy of your Personal Data to re-use with another service or organisation;

 - the right to object to us using your Personal Data for particular purposes; and